 REQUIREMENTS OF POSITION:

-Master's degree from a regionally-accredited university in rehabilitation counseling, counseling psychology, clinical psychology, counselor education, social work, public administration, special education, rehabilitation, law or other closely related discipline required; Juris Doctorate with experience with ADA law is strongly preferred.
-At least five years of professional experience effectively managing a program or department with progressive responsibility, preferably in disability services or ADA law is required.
-Knowledge and experience interpreting and applying Federal Regulation 504 and the ADA required.
+Master's degree from as accredited university in rehabilitation counseling, counseling psychology, clinical psychology, counselor education, social work, public administration, special education, higher education, student affairs, rehabilitation, law or other closely related discipline required; Juris Doctorate with experience with ADA law or other closely related doctoral degree is strongly preferred.
+At least five years of professional management experience effectively managing a program or department with progressive responsibility in disability services or ADA law is required.
+Knowledge and experience interpreting and applying Federal Regulation 504 and ADA law is required.
 Must be a forward thinking, innovative leader with analytical ability to create new strategies and solutions for a dynamic and diverse student population.
 Extensive knowledge of disability issues and the provision of services to students with disabilities in a college setting.
 Demonstrated ability to create and conduct effective programming for students with diverse abilities required.
 Knowledge of various assessments and diagnostic tools used to determine accommodation needs and the ability to interpret the results of the assessments is required.
 Demonstrated and conflict resolution mediation skills required.
 Ability to communicate in various forms with diverse populations including faculty and staff is required.
 Must have abilities and attributes that enable effective representation of disability accommodations and support service issues in the campus community, and effective interaction with, and the ability to gain the respect of faculty, counseling staff, colleagues, administrators, staff, parents and students.
 The ability to present comprehensive evidence-based information to administration, faculty, staff, and student groups.
 Knowledge of budgeting and forecasting for purposes of assisting in the development of a student affairs organization.
 Strong team building skills.
 Knowledge of National, State and local laws related to providing disability accommodation and support services including FERPA is strongly preferred.
 Active experience with emergency management and/or intervention activities.